-- 1. At the meeting in December 2018 the Committee agreed to the appointment of District Enforcement (District) on a 12 month pilot.
-The background to this was a review of enforcement activity across the Council to make it more effective and also to identify possible savings. - 2.
-The contract with District commenced on a pilot basis on 18th February 2019.
-It can be terminated by 60 days' notice in writing to expire no later than 17th February 2020. - 3.
+4. At the meeting in December 2018 the Committee agreed to the appointment of District Enforcement (District) on a 12 month pilot.
+The background to this was a review of enforcement activity across the Council to make it more effective and also to identify possible savings.

+- 5. The contract with District commenced on a pilot basis on 18th February 2019.
+It can be terminated by 60 days' notice in writing to expire no later than 17th February 2020. - 6.
 Enforcement activities can vary considerably in their complexity and also in the time required to deal with a particular case.
 The contract with District, under which they undertake routine enforcement of littering and dog fouling, is seen as a way of providing more resource at no additional cost to the Council.
-At the same time it also frees up the Council's own staff to undertake more other time consuming and serious work such as investigation of fly tipping and dealing with dangerous dogs. - 4.
+At the same time it also frees up the Council's own staff to undertake more other time consuming and serious work such as investigation of fly tipping and dealing with dangerous dogs. - 7.
 The focus of the arrangement is to challenge poor behaviour and counter the general perception that you can get away with dropping litter and not picking up after your dog, and thereby promote a cleaner Borough.
-Members will be aware that littering and dog fouling are high on residents' concerns as evidenced by for example perception surveys.

-- 5. The contract started with a week of warnings, speaking with businesses and engaging with the public whilst patrolling through the main towns.
-There was extensive publicity issued by the Council. - 6.
+Members will be aware that littering and dog fouling are high on residents' concerns as evidenced by for example perception surveys. - 8.
+The contract started with a week of warnings, speaking with businesses and engaging with the public whilst patrolling through the main towns.
+There was extensive publicity issued by the Council. - 9.
 District were working for Wyre Council and Rossendale Council before their appointment with Pendle.
 Rossendale has since agreed a 12 month extension.
-Wyre has agreed a 6 month extension whilst it undertakes a formal procurement. - 7.
-They are about to start new contracts with Denbighshire and Medway councils.
-Pembrokeshire, Dover and Barnsley councils have or are about to extend their contracts with them for a further 12 months.
-We understand that they are in discussion with Fylde Council about a pilot. - 8.
+Wyre has agreed a 6 month extension whilst it undertakes a formal procurement. - 10.
+They are about to start new contracts with Fylde, Denbighshire and Medway councils.
+Pembrokeshire, Dover and Barnsley councils have or are about to extend their contracts with them for a further 12 months. - 11.
 Neighbouring councils Burnley, Hyndburn and Blackburn with Darwen have also employed a contractor working to a similar model in the last three years.